No products in the basket.

 More Info: The Cookoo Wood Hexagon

 Step back in time and experience something very unique: A traditional bow top gypsy caravan set in a woodland in the Donegal hills totally off the beaten track.
 Lovingly restored to a high standard you feel cosy and snug in the midst of nature.

-The caravan is very well insulated and has modern amenities like running water, cooker, fridge, kettle and toaster and can be heated with a modern wall-mounted electric heater with a timer which makes it always warm and cosy whatever the weather.
+The caravan is very well insulated and has modern amenities like running water, a cooker, fridge, kettle and toaster and can be heated with a modern wall-mounted electric heater with a timer which makes it always warm and cosy whatever the weather.

 More info: The Wonderly Wagon

 Pop’s dream is a small slice of paradise on the sunny side of Lough Derg.
 The boathouse is self-contained with a full kitchen and bathroom.
 There’s a private veranda with seating for two and a small BBQ.

 Worth noting: This place is pretty remote so come equipped with everything you are going to need, you don’t want to have to pop out for milk should you run out!